Earthling (David Bowie album): Aftermath and legacy

 Throughout 1997, Bowie garnered attention when he earned substantial wealth through the sale of "Bowie Bonds", a celebrity bond that was issued against Bowie's future royalties from his back catalogue over the next ten years.
 Bowie was the first rock musician to engage in such a deal, predating future endeavors by artists such as Elton John, and it earned him $55 million.
 He also earned an additional $28.5 million upon selling his back catalogue to EMI, who subsequently began a Best of... reissue campaign.
 In November 1997, Bowie performed on the BBC's Children in Need charity single "Perfect Day 97", which became a UK number-one single.
-In 1998, Bowie retreated from the spotlight, but nevertheless continued recording and making film appearances.
+In 1998, Bowie retreated from the spotlight; nevertheless, he continued recording and making film appearances.
 He also reconciled with his former collaborator Tony Visconti.
 In late 1998, Bowie and Gabrels spent time in Bermuda, composing tracks for his next album Hours (1999).

 In 2018, Gabrels considered Earthling his favourite collaboration with Bowie, telling Classic Rock magazine: "We did have a sense while we were doing it that we were making something we hadn't heard."
 Other artists have spoken positively of the record.
 Robert Smith later stated: "I really liked Earthling.
 I thought it was a really good album.
 The songs are great songs.
 They really stand up to be listened to AS songs and the fact that he worked in a particular genre and tried to capture a certain sound is neither here nor there.
 The songs are really well put together."
 Mark Guiliana cited Alford's drum work on Earthling as the primary inspiration for his drum patterns on Bowie's final album Blackstar (2016).